Skip to main content

 The Mirror Image of Normal?

 You hear it all the time, you look just fine.
 Even when the doctor conducts an exam and standard tests, nothing shouts out that you have pain all over.
 So why are your muscles tender to the touch?
-What could be going on beneath the surface that is causing you so much grief but leaves you looking so normal?
+What could be going on beneath the surface that is causing you so much grief but leaves you looking normal?

 Turned On

 Your MTPs are turned on (they are active), while everyone else’s are in a dormant state (they are latent).
 You could be trying to relax, and your active MTPs will be causing you pain.
-No one has to press on your active MTPs for them to hurt.
+No one needs to press on your active MTPs for them to hurt.
 In healthy people (pain-free), their latent MTPs are not turned on, so they don’t produce any discomfort.

 “The large number of latent MTPs in the healthy volunteers for our study was surprising, but true,” says Ge.
 What could these tiny, difficult-to-find nodules in the muscles be doing if they don’t produce noticeable symptoms?
 “These latent MTPs may serve as a potential source of pain and fatigue in healthy subjects following acute and sustained muscle overload, trauma, or other adverse events.”